 With this in mind it’s easy to understand why some schools get lost with what apps to use and, as a result, experience what we’ve come to know as ‘death-by-app syndrome’.
 This is basically where your school iPad devices are littered with pages-upon-pages of apps that someone at some point thought would be beneficial - leaving users with swathes of apps that they don't use (and probably never will) getting in the way of the useful apps they actually do use.

 However, there are some great strategies out there that will allow you to explore the myriad of available apps without falling victim to this problem.
 One way is to elect an iPad council of some sort - a group of staff members or pupils who can meet once a month to discuss a list of apps nominated for review by their peers.
-Once they’ve reviewed the list and have judged each app on merit / quality, you’re left with refined list of apps that you can simply email to the IT team for them to add.
+Once they’ve reviewed the list and have judged each app on merit / quality, you’re left with refined list of apps that you can simply email to the IT team (or the KRCS Managed Service team) for them to add.

 Another technique for finding the best apps without swamping yourself is to simply ask Apple.
 Apple employ dozens of people to curate the App Store so as to make it as easy as possible for people to quickly find the right app for them.
 Apple even spend their time testing these apps to make sure they meet their strict quality standards.
-So whether you’re looking for general apps for education, apps for SEN or even apps for educators, Apple have numerous app collections for you to sink your teeth into without the effort of searching yourself.
+So whether you’re looking for general apps for education or apps for SEN, Apple have numerous app collections for you to sink your teeth into without the effort of searching yourself.

-5 - Not engaging with an Apple Solutions Expert
+5 - Not engaging with an Apple Authorised Education Specialist

 The single most common mistake that we see is something that acts as a precursor to the issues listed above, meaning that if you avoid this single mistake then you will, more than likely, avoid all of the other mistakes we’ve mentioned already.

-As Apple don’t deal directly with schools here in the UK then the best option is to deal with an approved Apple Solutions Expert (ASE), such as KRCS.
-ASEs are accredited by Apple for their ability to help schools every step of the way throughout their iPad or Mac deployment, not only by providing the hardware itself but by encouraging the school to develop a strong Vision & Plan, supporting them with technical issues, walking them through Apple’s various cost-saving schemes, and by helping staff and students alike better incorporate iPad into their workflows through training.
+As Apple don’t deal directly with schools here in the UK then the best option is to deal with an approved Apple Authorised Education Specialist (AAES) such as KRCS.
+AAESs are accredited by Apple for their ability to help schools every step of the way throughout their iPad or Mac deployment, not only by providing the hardware itself but by encouraging the school to develop a strong Vision & Plan, supporting them with technical issues, walking them through Apple’s various cost-saving schemes, and by helping staff and students alike better incorporate iPad into their workflows through training.

-Engaging with an experienced, reputable and flexible ASE is, without a doubt, the single best thing your school can do when wanting to deploy iPad.
+Engaging with an experienced, reputable, and flexible AAES is, without a doubt, the single best thing your school can do when wanting to deploy iPad.

 Comment Below